-In May 2022, the Biden-Harris Administration launched the Internet for All initiative, providing $65 billion in funding from the Bipartisan Infrastructure Law, or IIJA, to support efforts to provide Americans with affordable, reliable high-speed internet.
+The Internet for All initiative was launched in May 2022, providing $65 billion in funding across ten programs from the Bipartisan Infrastructure Law (BIL), or IIJA, to support efforts to expand broadband access and provide affordable, reliable high-speed internet.

 CURRENT GRANTS AND PROGRAMS*